-This “elixir of life” was used on the weak emperor to bring him back to health.
-The emperor was so impressed with the fermented drink and the results received that he named it after the doctor himself.
-With the term “cha” meaning tea in Japanese, this is where the word “Kombu- Cha “ came from.
+This "elixir of life" was used on the weak emperor to bring him back to health.
+The emperor was so impressed with the fermented drink, and the results he received, that he named it after the doctor himself.
+With the term "cha" meaning tea in Japanese, this is where the word "Kombu- Cha" came from.

-Another interesting tale of how the first culture was formed, is that a tibeten monk left a pot of sweet tea beside a window sill.
-Because he was so engrossed in his meditation, he forgot the tea and a fruit fly with acetobacter on its wings ( healthy bacteria found in Kombucha ) landed in the sweet tea.
-This tea started to ferment and the first pot of fermented tea was created.
+Another interesting tale of how the first culture was formed involves a tibetan monk who left a pot of sweet tea beside his window sill.
+Because he was so engrossed in his meditation, he forgot the tea, and a fruit fly with acetobacter on its wings (healthy bacteria found in Kombucha), landed in the sweet tea.
+The tea started to ferment, and, accidentally, the first pot of fermented tea was created.
 The monk was obviously delighted with his new and improved home recipe.

-Whether the origins lie with China, Russia, Korea or japan - we know kombucha, the ancient mystical drink, is here to stay and now can be enjoyed in every city around the world.
+Whether the origins lie with China, Russia, Korea or Japan - we know the ancient mystical kombucha drink is here to stay, and it can now be enjoyed in every city around the world.